shabunc/scala-servlet/README.md

-# Scala Servlet

-This is an example servlet written in pure Scala.
-I wrote it as a jumping off point for simple Scala web apps, and you're welcome to reuse it however you like.
+# Simple Servlets for JVM languages

-It also includes the Maven config for running Specs, plus an example.
+These are "Hello World" servlets written in Java, Groovy and Scala - just to have some examples It also includes the Maven config and urlrewritefilter config.

+You are very welcome to add example servlets written in other JVM languages.

 ## Common Commands

-* `mvn test` - runs the Specs.
-* `mvn jetty:run` - runs the app in Jetty.
+* `mvn tomcat:run` - runs the app in Jetty.
 * `mvn war:war` - builds a .war file for the app.

-## What's Next?

-I'll update the app when Scala 2.8 and Specs are released as stable.
-If you'd like to contribute any of your own tricks or configuration options, you're welcome to!
+## Urls valid in webapp
+* /java
+* /groovy
+* /scala
+* /java/rewrite
+* /groovy/rewrite
+* /scala/rewrite